-College President Nicole Hurd, facing a faculty no-confidence vote, walked into Tuesday afternoon’s faculty meeting to resounding applause from over 150 students gathered outside of Marquis Hall to support her.
-The majority of the supporters were student-athletes.
+Hurd, facing a faculty no-confidence vote, walked into the afternoon meeting to resounding applause from over 150 students, the majority being student-athletes, gathered outside of Marquis Hall to support her.

-“I think she’s done a lot of good for the community as a whole and for the entire school,” said Easton Brenner ‘25, a member of the baseball team present at the rally.
+“I think she’s done a lot of good for the community as a whole and for the entire school,” said Easton Brenner ‘25, a member of the baseball team who claimed to spearhead the rally.

 The gathered students stood in two lines leading up to the entrance of the building, creating a passage for Hurd to walk through.
 As Hurd approached, the crowd erupted into applause that continued for over five minutes as she slowly walked down the line, greeting students with a fist bump or a hug.